andrebrait/1g1r-romset-generator/README.md

-        --move                  If set, ROMs will be moved, instead of copied, to the output directory --symlink               If set, ROMs will be symlinked (soft linked) to the output directory Please note newer versions of Windows 10 require elevated privileges to create symlinks --group-by-first-letter If set, groups ROMs on the output directory in subfolders according to the first letter in their name
+        --move                  If set, ROMs will be moved, instead of copied, to the output directory --symlink               If set, ROMs will be symlinked (soft linked) to the output directory Please note newer versions of Windows 10 require elevated privileges to create symlinks --relative              If set along with --symlink, will create relative symlinks instead of absolute --group-by-first-letter If set, groups ROMs on the output directory in subfolders according to the first letter in their name

 # File scanning: